schul787/FLS2-flg22_affinity/README.md

         val = float("nan")   # placeholder for unlabeled prediction
     affinity.append(torch.tensor(val, dtype=torch.float32))`
   - Otherwise, all PPI-Graphomer installation and use instructions were followed exactly as listed on their GitHub.
+  - Note: PPI-Graphomer is a third-party repo and is not committed here.
+To reproduce, clone PPI-Graphomer separately and apply the patch (patches/ppi-graphomer_inference_only.patch)

 ---